Skip to content

 How does SPDR Dow Jones ETF open interest compare across exchanges?

-SPDR Dow Jones ETF (DIA) open interest is broken down by exchange in the chart above, showing the total value of outstanding DIA derivative contracts on each platform.
+The SPDR Dow Jones ETF (DIA) open-interest chart shows the total value of outstanding DIA derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the DIA long/short ratio indicate?